nekromant/rumboot-tools/README.md

     pip3 install .
 ```

 P.S.
-Make sure you have a proper internet connection, or pip will fail to fetch dependencies
+Make sure you have a proper internet connection, or pip will fail to fetch dependencies.

 ## Tool descriptions

 ### rumboot-packimage
 #### Description

-This tool adds/checks/updates checksums to existing images.
+This tool adds/checks/updates checksums in existing images.
 The image must already have a proper header placed by the linker.

 #### Options